-- Vigorous strokes of brush, excess amount of toothpaste and overuse of a toothbrush should be avoided.
+- Vigorous strokes of the brush, excess amount of toothpaste, and overuse of a toothbrush should be avoided.

-- Stains can be avoided by restricting consumption of coffee and tobacco.
+- Stains can be avoided by restricting the consumption of coffee and tobacco.

-- Use of certain drugs like tetracycline in children’s below 8 years of age causes yellow stains.
+- The use of certain drugs like tetracycline in children below 8 years of age causes yellow stains.

 - Less amount of fluoride in water can lead to brown staining of teeth.

 Any queries related to oral health?

 If you have any problem related to gums or teeth, please visit Pathak dental clinic